sjconst/trivia-game/README.md

 # Trivia game

-This is a trivia game created August 2019 to work with JQuery and Javascript.
+This is a trivia game created to work with JQuery and Javascript.

 ![trivia](https://user-images.githubusercontent.com/42453320/65470980-3b7fdb00-de22-11e9-871f-795e2e468841.JPG)